GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### `elif` Statement
-Conditional `elif` statement is a combination of `if` and `else` statement; when the first condition evaluates `false`, the `elif` statement provides second (or more) chance to evaluate new condition different from the first one.
+Conditional `elif` statement is a combination of `else` and `if` statement; when the first condition evaluates `false`, the `elif` statement gives new condition to evaluate, different from the previous one.

 ```python
 if condition1: